google/play-unity-plugins/README.md

 For all cases except `git clone` follow the instructions to [Install Google packages for Unity](//developers.google.com/unity/instructions).

+Developers using `git clone` must also install the [External Dependency Manager for Unity (EDM4U)](https://github.com/googlesamples/unity-jar-resolver) using either the .tgz or .unitypackage available on the [Google APIs for Unity archive page](https://developers.google.com/unity/archive#external_dependency_manager_for_unity).

+If EDM4U is not installed, the project won't be able to fetch necessary Java dependencies such as the [Play Core library](//developer.android.com/guide/playcore), resulting in runtime errors.

 ## Feature plugins

 These plugins add features, such as Google Play Instant support, to a Unity